 However, when we think about receiving feedback at work, the first thing that comes to mind is often not-so-happy memories of our last performance review.
 The typical annual performance review process doesn’t inspire self-confidence or a feeling of excitement in us.

 What exactly do we mean by employee feedback?

 Employee feedback is information given about a person’s actions at work, to be used as a guide for future improvement.

-Feel free to navigate throughout the article with this clickable table of contents:
+Navigate the article with this clickable table of contents: